JuliusBrew/alx-system_engineering-devops/0x00-shell_basics/README.md

-basic shell commands
+#basic shell commands<br>
-pwd command shows the absolute path name of the current working directory
+pwd command shows the absolute path name of the current working directory<br>
+ls command displays the content list of your current directory